mansagills/ai-interior-designer/README.md

 ## API Integration

-The application includes a mock API endpoint at `/api/design` that simulates the AI design generation process.
-To integrate with a real AI service:

-1. Update the API endpoint in `src/app/api/design/route.ts`
-2. Modify the request/response format to match your AI service's requirements
-3. Add any necessary authentication or API keys
+The application uses OpenAI's API for generating design suggestions and visualizations.
+All API calls are made server-side through Next.js API routes to ensure API key security.

 ## Contributing